lah-rb/tall_grass/README.md

 ## Purpose of the repository
 This is a side project to help build programming skills and have some fun along the way.
 The primary purpose of tall_grass is to generate pokemon and relevant information for encounters during play.
 The secondary purpose of tall_grass is to act as a way to hold campaign relevant information such as a parsable pokedex, smaller area localized dexes, save states, and game play documents such as the play through narration and printable pokedex.

+Note: If the behavior of this program acts unexpectedly please contact me through github and I will work to fix it.
+Provided with no warrenty

 ## Requirements
-* Ruby 2.6.3 or newer must be installed (2.5.5 should still work)
+* Ruby 2.7.1 or newer must be installed

 ## Usage